 After the successful code execution, you will see that a new Excel workbook will open up.
 The workbook name and the sheet name where data are stored are the same.

-For better understanding, we have provided an image below of both the Excel file and the Text file together.
+For comparison, see the image below of both the Excel file and the Text file together.

 As you can see from the above image, contents from the “Test File” text file are exactly copied in the “Test File” Excel workbook.
 The columns are joined together to make appropriate spaces for long lines.
 Line breaks from the text files are represented as empty rows in the workbook.